-- (a) unanticipated by RMA planning documents; or - (b) out-of-sequence with planned land release." - d.
-At section 3.3, the NPS-UD requires councils to provide at least (emphasis added) sufficient development capacity to meet the demand for business land; and - e.
-At section 3.22 the NPS-UD refers to the need for residential and business land capacity to exceed forecast demand by a "competitiveness margin" to support choice and competitiveness in housing and business land markets. - No attempt has been made to estimate the GDP generated by agricultural activities on the land since lost employment, wages and salaries, rents and return on capital investment (i.e. the components of GDP) would in comparison be insignificant e.g. there would be only a fraction of one fulltime equivalent employee engaged on the land, and rental income and return on investment would be comparatively very low.
-Also, if the Maddison Road land is developed in advance of other land zoned for industrial land, this other land will generally 16 not be taken out of alternative productive use, so there is a transfer of economic activity rather than a net loss in productive use. - As indicators of levels of economic activity, economic impacts in terms of increased employment and GDP within the local and regional economies are not in themselves measures of improvements in economic welfare or economic wellbeing.
+- (a) unanticipated by RMA planning documents; or - (b) out-of-sequence with planned land release." - 4.7 At section 3.3, the NPS-UD requires councils to provide at least (emphasis added) sufficient development capacity to meet the demand for business land; and - 4.8 At section 3.22 the NPS-UD refers to the need for residential and business land capacity to exceed forecast demand by a "competitiveness margin" to support choice and competitiveness in housing and business land markets. - 4.9 No attempt has been made to estimate the GDP generated by agricultural activities on the land since lost employment, wages and salaries, rents and return on capital investment (i.e. the components of GDP) would in comparison be insignificant e.g. there would be only a very limited number of fulltime equivalent employees engaged on the land, and rental income and return on investment would be comparatively very low.
+The technical report assessing the potential loss of productive land lists the current land uses as (i) low stocking rate grazing for dairy cows or yearling steers and bulls on winter feed, oats and grass or kale; (ii) a horse training establishment; and (iii) sheep and small livestock grazing on some of the lifestyle blocks.13Also, if the Two Chain Road land is developed in advance of other land zoned for industrial land, this other land will generally14 not be taken out of alternative productive use, so there is a transfer of economic activity rather than a net loss in productive use.

+- 4.10 As indicators of levels of economic activity, economic impacts in terms of increased employment and GDP within the local and regional economies are not in themselves measures of improvements in economic welfare or economic wellbeing.
 However, there are economic welfare enhancing benefits associated with increased levels of economic activity.
-These relate to one or more of: - (i) Increased economies of scale: Businesses and public sector agencies are able to provide increased amounts of outputs with lower unit costs, hence increasing profitability or lowering prices; - (ii) Increased competition: Increases in the demand for goods and services allow a greater number of providers of goods and services to enter markets and there are efficiency benefits from increased levels of competition;
+These relate to one or more of: - (a) Increased economies of scale: Businesses and public sector agencies are able to provide increased amounts of outputs with lower unit costs, hence increasing profitability or lowering prices; - (b) Increased competition: Increases in the demand for goods and services allow a greater number of providers of goods and services to enter markets and there are efficiency benefits from increased levels of competition; - (c) Reduced unemployment and underemployment of resources: To the extent resources (including labour) would be otherwise unemployed or underemployed, increases in economic activity can bring efficiency benefits when there is a reduction in unemployment and underemployment.
+The extent of such gains is of course a function of the extent of underutilized resources at the time and the match of resource requirements of a project and those resources unemployed or underemployed; and - (d) Increased quality of central government provided services: Sometimes the quality of services provided by central government such as education and health care are a function of population levels and the quality of such

-16 In some cases partial development of an area may preclude alternative productive use or reduce the productivity of the land not yet developed.
+14 In some cases partial development of an area may preclude alternative productive use or reduce the productivity of the land not yet developed.